Basement Remodeling:

 6 Check for ventilation

 To make sure that carbon monoxide can’t accumulate, have a professional check the ventilation system and fuel-burning equipment.
-Crawford suggests that you must have at least one window for ventilation big enough for fireman access.
+Crawford suggests that you must have at least one ventilation window big enough for fireman future access.

 How Do You Renovate a Basement?
 9 Prep Steps

-1. Collect pictures of how the space should look like: its finishes, materials, flooring, cabinets, etc.
+- Collect pictures of how the whole basement should look like: its finishes, materials, flooring, cabinets, etc.

 Layout and Design Tips To Get the Most of Your Space